avatao/blog.avatao.com/_posts/2017-4-6-Learn-to-build-secure-software.md

 ## Threat modeling
 As the saying goes "Think like an attacker".
-No matter what software component we talk about it is always good to have a threat model in mind.
-Threat modeling motivates you to identify all the information that might affect the security of your software.
+No matter what software component we talk about it is always good to have a threat model in mind. **Threat modeling** motivates you to identify all the information that might affect the security of your software.
 A good threat model helps you to collect and categorize weaknesses that your software can have.

-We suggest you to have a threat model in each phase of your SDLC.
+We suggest you to have a **threat model in each phase of your SDLC**.
 For example, before you start writing even a single line of code for your brand new web service, it's worth investing some time into the security pitfalls of available programming languages and web frameworks.
 Personally, I really like [Angular 4 (released a few weeks ago)](https://angular.io/) where security was taken into account from the very beginning.

-You can read more about threat modeling [here](https://www.owasp.org/index.php/Category:Threat_Modeling).
+You can read more about **threat modeling** [here](https://www.owasp.org/index.php/Category:Threat_Modeling).

 ## Code review
 I am sure that you also do code review before you merge into your production branch.
 In my opinion, this is the last point